jminer/clear-coat/design.md

 ## Tests

 Cargo will run tests in multiple threads, even if you run `cargo test -j 1`.
 Passing `-j 1` only makes it wait until one test finishes before starting the next, but it will still use a different thread for the next test.
 Such behavior is not acceptable for testing UI libraries.
 I found that if you use separate files in tests/, it will compile each file into a separate executable, and thus they will be run in separate processes (of course, `cargo test` runs them).

+## IUP Behavior

+IUP stores children as a singly-linked list starting with the first child.
+Iterating over them using `IupGetNextChild` and `IupGetBrother` is by far the fastest way (always O(n)).
+It is best to not use `IupGetChild`, as it is O(n), even though the docs don't mention it.